 Password Safe provides a secure connection gateway, with the ability to proxy access to RDP, SSH, and Windows applications.
 Leveraging dynamic assignment of just-in-time privileges via Advanced Workflow Control, organizations may lock down access to resources based upon the day, date, time, and location.

 We’ve created a technical brief, “How to Access Privileged Passwords in ‘Break Glass’ Scenarios”, to help you develop procedures based on best practices.
-If you’d like to learn more about how BeyondTrust’s solutions can help you address your privileged access management challenges, feel free to contact us to arrange a personalized demo.
+If you’d like to learn more about how BeyondTrust’s solutions can help you address your privileged access management challenges.

 Sandi Green, Product Marketing Manager, BeyondTrust